Deep brain stimulation

 - The extension wire is tunneled under the skin of the head, neck, and shoulder and connected to the neurostimulator.

 - The incision is closed.
-The device and wires cannot be seen outside the body.
+The device and wires are under the skin and can appear as a slight bump.

 Once connected, electric pulses travel from the neurostimulator, along the extension wire, to the lead, and into the brain.
 These tiny pulses interfere with and block the electrical signals that cause symptoms of certain diseases.